Multiple chemical sensitivity: Diagnosis

-The International Statistical Classification of Diseases and Related Health Problems (ICD), maintained by the World Health Organization, is a medical coding system used for medical billing and statistical purposes – not for deciding whether any person is sick, or whether any collection of symptoms constitutes a single disease.
-The ICD does not list MCS as a discrete disease.
-However, this does not mean that people with MCS-related symptoms cannot be treated or billed for medical services.
-For example, the public health service in Germany permits healthcare providers to bill for MCS-related medical services under the ICD-10 code T78.4, which is for idiosyncratic reactions, classified under the heading T78, Unerwünschte Nebenwirkungen, anderenorts nicht klassifiziert ("adverse reactions, not otherwise specified").
-Being able to get paid for medical services and collect statistics about unspecified, idiosyncratic reactions does not mean that MCS is recognized as a specific disease or that any particular cause has been defined by the German government.
-Healthcare providers can also bill for MCS-related services under the ICD-10 codes of F45.0 for somatization disorder.
-MCS is named in evidence-based ("S3") guidelines for the management of patients with nonspecific, functional, and somatoform physical symptoms.

 Management

-There is no single proven treatment for MCS.
+There is no single proven treatment for MCS and no scientific consensus on supportive therapies.
+The literature generally agrees on the need for MCS patients to avoid the specific substances that trigger reactions for them as well as xenobiotics in general, in order to prevent further sensitization.
 The goal of treatment is to improve quality of life, with fewer distressing symptoms and the ability to maintain employment and social relationships, rather than to produce a permanent cure.

-A multidisciplinary treatment approach is recommended.
-It should take into account the uncommon personality traits often seen in affected individuals and physiological abnormalities in sensory pathways and the limbic system.
-There is also no scientific consensus on supportive therapies for MCS, "but the literature agrees on the need for patients with MCS to avoid the specific substances that trigger reactions for them and also on the avoidance of xenobiotics in general, to prevent further sensitization."
+Some literature recommends a multidisciplinary treatment approach that takes into account the uncommon personality traits often seen in affected individuals and physiological abnormalities in sensory pathways and the limbic system.

 Common self-care strategies include avoiding exposure to known triggers and emotional self-care.
 Healthcare providers can provide useful education on the body's natural ability to eliminate and excrete toxins on its own and support positive self-care efforts.
 Avoiding triggers, such as by removing smelly cleaning products from the home, can reduce symptoms and increase the person's sense of being able to reclaim a reasonably normal life.
 However, for other people with MCS, their efforts to avoid suspected triggers will backfire, and instead produce harmful emotional side effects that interfere with the overall goal of reducing distress and disability.
-Treatments that have not been scientifically validated, such as detoxification, have been used by MCS patients.
+Treatments that have not been scientifically validated, such as "elimination or rotary diversified diets", hormone supplement and chemical detoxification through exercise have been used by people with MCS.
+"Controversial treatment methods offer hope of improvement to many individuals with MCS."
 Unproven treatments can be expensive, may cause side effects, and may be counterproductive.

+Various combinations of different antioxidants together with "detoxifying" measures that are not evidence based are recommended by some authors.
+"Treatment with a multitude of pills and infusions may lead to "catastrophizing", thus making patients perceive their disorder particularly negatively; this phenomenon is known to have a negative impact on the subsequent disease course ... such treatments place a significant financial strain on patients."